omkartadas/Connect_4_Game/README.md

 # Connect_4_Game

 I made this Connect Four game with Python and Pygame!
 Drop discs, try to connect four in a row, and challenge the AI.
-Fun graphics and easy gameplay make it a blast! ;)
+Fun graphics and easy gameplay making it a blast! ;)

 <img width="527" alt="image" src="https://github.com/omkartadas/Connect_4_Game/assets/119300446/023e1f4a-808f-4149-aa23-99c312cad3e9">